gaborio1/NZ-photo-v3/README.md

 toggle sub-menu visibility with dropdown links (portfolio, products) ✅ collapse/expand navbar with evtlistener on hamburger/X ✅ fade-out logo when navbar expands ???
-OR keep it as it is ??? refactor navbar-logic.js add navbar-small.css
+OR keep it as it is ??? make div/main content smaller/responsive as it is messing with sticky navbar refactor navbar-logic.js add navbar-small.css

+footer:
+✅ add footer-small.css
+add custom css variables to font-sizes design new layout